 Do you make your own backpacking meals with freeze-dried ingredients?
 What’s your favorite recipe?
 Let us know in the comments.

 Don’t forget about my recipe ebook!
-You can buy it here for 50% off.
+Because you made it to the end of this post, I’ll even give you 50% off.

 Resources for this article include: